Europe debt woes prompt year-end flight from risk

 The market view that a European Union summit last week had failed to produce a solution to the crisis was reinforced when Italy was forced to pay an eye-watering 6.47 percent on 5-year bonds on Wednesday, a record borrowing cost for the euro era.

-Japan's Nikkei fell 1.7 percent and MSCI's broadest index of Asia Pacific shares outside Japan was down 2.1 percent, following losses of around 1 percent on Wall Street and a steeper sell-off in Europe on Wednesday.
+Japan's Nikkei fell 1.3 percent and MSCI's broadest index of Asia Pacific shares outside Japan was down 1.8 percent, following losses of around 1 percent on Wall Street and a steeper sell-off in Europe.

 Europe remains investors' biggest worry, with markets still braced for ratings agency downgrades of euro zone sovereigns.